stephanbracke/intermagnet-technical-manual/chapters/submitdata/subpreldata.rst

 .. _sub_dat_prel_transfer:

-Transferring Data From GINs To Web Site
+Transferring Data from GINs to WEB Site
 ---------------------------------------

 GINs receive non-definitive data from observatories in either